b-dawes/APMA4301_Numerical_PDEs/ProblemSets/ProblemSet03/README.txt

 poisson2d_nonuniformMesh.py further generalizes this for different x and y meshes.

 poisson2d_neumann.py solves this problem with neumann boundary conditions on the right side of the rectangle.
+Unfortunately this script does not work properly at the neumann boundary and produces a lip here.